How a reformed EU could act as 'midwife' to the emerging nations as they move towards democracy

 come under a moderating European influence.
 The families of North and South

-Korean leaders would have been able to meet up, away the their propaganda
+Korean leaders would have been able to meet up, away from their propaganda

 machines, for the last 43 years.
 The business opportunities offered by